nshoe-X3/nshoe-X3/README.md

 </p>
 <p align="center"> »•» YOU COULD BE THE BEAUTY AND I COULD BE THE MONSTER «•« </p>

-heyyy, my names val or whatever else I'll think of.
+heyyy, my names val or nathaniel.
 I'm 16 and an artist.

 i play ponytown sometimes with my husband at the hellaverse area. im not comfy with strangers so i most likely will move away. no hard feelings i just don't like it :V